ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

           topologyKey: kubernetes.io/hostname
 ```
 We recommend doing the [running zookeeper in k8s tutorial](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper) for understanding such configuration.
+Provision a **fast storage class** for persistence volume.

 Kafka uses the log.dirs property to configure the driver to persist logs.
 So you need to define multiple volumes/ drives to support log.dirs.

-Zookeeper should not be used by other systems.
+Zookeeper should not be used by other application deployed in k8s cluster, it has to be dedicated for one kafka cluster only..

 In a multi-cluster configuration being used for disaster recovery purposes, messages sent between clusters will have different offsets in the two clusters.
 It is usual to use timestamps for position information when restarting applications for recovery after a disaster.
 We are addressing offset management in the consumer project [here]().